A plate of traditional polish pierogiA plate of traditional polish pierogi

 In addition to the traditional fillings, some regions have their own unique pierogi recipes.
 For example, in the Podlasie region of Poland, pierogi are filled with a mixture of buckwheat groats, fried onions, and mushrooms.
 In Ukraine, pierogi are called varenyky and are often filled with cottage cheese and served with sour cream.
 In the United States, pierogi are often filled with mashed potatoes and served with caramelized onions and sour cream.
 No matter where you go, pierogi are a beloved comfort food that can be enjoyed in many different ways.

-See also How to make poutine from Canada?
+See also How to make ratatouille from France?

 Essential ingredients required for making pierogi